rob-scape/hgw-mod1-firmwares/README.md

  # Enhanced Bernoulli Gate and Loop Sequencer with glitch bursts
 This firmware combines a probabilistic Bernoulli gate with a step sequencer, providing flexible trigger manipulation and glitchy bursts for randomness, controlled probabilities, and rhythmic chaos.

+Route incoming triggers to either of the two outputs.
+The decision is random, with a controllable amount of randomness/ probability (pot + CV input).

+In Step Sequence Modes, pressing the button generates a new randomized sequence.
+4-Step, 8-Step, 32-Step Sequence.

+With pot3 you can introduce Miss Probability and Glitch Bursts.

 Controls:\
 Pot 1 Probability\